Feedback & Complaints

 We would hope that you will never have ground for complaint.
-However, in the event that you or the lay client are you not satisfied with the services provided by Counsel, you should first refer your complaint to Chambers in line with Chambers’ Complaints Procedure or contact our senior clerks, Paul Bunting and Darren Madle.
+However, in the event that you or the lay client are not satisfied with the services provided by Chambers or Counsel, you should first refer your complaint to Chambers in line with Chambers’ Complaints Procedure or contact our Deputy Senior Clerk, Richard Sheehan.

 You also have a right to complain to the Legal Ombudsman.
 You must complain to the Legal Ombudsman within six months of receiving a final response to your complaint from Chambers (provided the response specifically notifies you of your right to complain to the Ombudsman and of the six-month time limit).
 Alternatively, you are also entitled to complain directly to the Legal Ombudsman if we fail to deal with your complaint within eight weeks.

 A complaint to the Ombudsman must also be made not more than six years after the act or omission complained about or not more than three years from the date when you should reasonably have known that there were grounds for complaint.

 For further details about how to make a complaint to the Legal Ombudsman, please contact the Legal Ombudsman directly at: